 We may earn money or products from the companies or links mentioned in this post.

 One of our favorite Spring Break destinations is Disneyland.
-My family is heading to Disneyland as part of our spring break trip (keep watching for posts on our other destinations) and we are excited to get back to the happiest place on earth.
+My family is heading to Disneyland as part of our spring break trip (because there is a killer spring ticket deal for Disneyland) and we are excited to get back to the happiest place on earth.
 Over the years we have learned a lot about spring break at Disneyland.
 Today I am excited to be sharing what I have learned with you so your spring break at Disneyland can be as magical as possible.

 When is Spring Break at Disneyland

 Well, spring break varies by region.
 Most of the surrounding areas have spring break starting anywhere from mid-March to late April.
 The majority of Californians seem to have their spring breaks either the week before or after Easter (which is in April this year).
-I know in Idaho, most school have theirs either the last full week in March or the week after.
+I know in Idaho, most schools have their spring break either the last full week in March or the week after.

-The point is, you can expect spring break crowds starting around March 10 clear through the end of April.
+The point is, you can expect spring break crowds at Disneyland starting around March 10 clear through the end of April.

 What is the best way to manage Spring Break Crowds?